DHernandez24e/readme-generator/Develop/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at d.
-You can find more of my work *[here](https://github.com/dhernandez24e) .
+  If you have any questions about the repo, open an issue or contact me directly at dhernandez24e@hotmail.com.
+You can find more of my work [here](https://github.com/dhernandez24e) .